obsidian-level-maker/Obsidian/README.txt

   The planned features are:

-    * high quality levels, e.g. outdoor areas!
+    * high quality levels, e.g. outdoor areas and caves!
     * easy to use GUI interface (no messing with command lines)
     * built-in node builder, so the levels are ready to play
     * uses the LUA scripting language for easy customisation